 It goes without saying that investing in an energy-saving, smart washing machine is a great move sustainability-wise and that it's worth considering to make our green laundry suggestions even more effective.

-Sophie Barrow, Co-Owner of KINN Living explains, 'As an individual, the fight against climate change can seem hopeless.
+Sophie Barrow, co-owner of KINN Living (opens in new tab) explains, 'As an individual, the fight against climate change can seem hopeless.
 How much impact can one person have on the planet?
 But it's important to remember that you're not fighting alone - everyone's efforts have an impact, especially when we all fight together.'

 And as well as reducing the environmental impact of your washing, you're highly likely to save money along the way too.
-By using fewer commercially made laundry products, and by perhaps even transforming the way you shop for clothes, your bank balance is going to benefit from these really simple changes.
+By using fewer commercially-made laundry products, and by perhaps even transforming the way you shop for clothes, your bank balance is going to benefit from these really simple changes.

-1. Switch to an eco-friendly laundry detergent
+2. Switch to an eco-friendly laundry detergent

-2. Skip the fabric softener or choose an eco-friendly laundry liquid
+3. Skip the fabric softener

 Many people swear by fabric softener – it makes towels softer and ironing more manageable – but unfortunately, commercial fabric softeners are quite easily the least eco-friendly laundry products out there.

-Sophie Barrow has more, 'Depending on the item (because some things really do not need and should not even have softener, like denim!) we don't recommend that you skip the softener, it helps to prolong the lifespan of a high-quality item, just make sure to use a high-quality softener that isn't full of animal fats.
+Barrow says, 'Depending on the item (because some things really do not need and should not even have softener, like denim!) we don't recommend that you skip the softener, it helps to prolong the lifespan of a high-quality item, just make sure to use a high-quality softener that isn't full of animal fats.
 Think of softener like a hand cream on your skin, it creates a healthy barrier.'